 Solicitors in Blankney

-Solicitors in Blankney can help you file a personal injury compensation claim if you have been diagnosed with an illness that you can prove, with their help, was not your fault.
+If there were solicitors in Blankney they may be able to help you file a personal injury compensation claim if you have been diagnosed with an illness that you can prove, with their help, was not your fault.
 They can also help if you have been diagnosed with an illness which was the result of another person’s negligence towards you.

 Usually you have three years in which to file a claim for injuries from the date of the accident if it happened in the British Isles, but there are some accidents and injuries for which you have less time in which to make a claim.
-Contact a firm of solicitors near you to find out how long you have before the time limit for your potential claim expires.
-You could also call us at Accident Advice Helpline for this information, as well as for much more.
+You could call us at Accident Advice Helpline to find out how long you have to claim, as well as for much more.

 You have three years from the first diagnosis of an illness caused by another person’s negligence in which to make your claim.

 If you were injured during the course of a crime and you can prove you did nothing to provoke your assailant, you may be entitled to make a claim for your injuries through the Criminal Injuries Compensation Authority (CICA).
 The crime must have been reported to the police, but even if the criminals were not caught, you can still make a claim through the CICA.

 In theory you can simply download a form from the CICA’s website and complete it yourself.
 However, in practice it would probably be best to have an experienced criminal injuries solicitor to help you on a no-win, no-fee basis.
 This is because the process of claiming may be complicated and long-drawn out.
 You must begin the claims’ process within two years from the date of the crime.